django-cumulus/django-cumulus/docs/index.rst

 container_create
 ----------------

-This management command creates a new container in Cloud Files.
+This management command creates a new container.

 Invoke the management command::